toddstoffel/analytics_benchmark/README.md

 |10    |2.70 sec             |0.48 sec             |0.14 sec             |0.10 sec             |

 ### Notes
-- **MariaDB ColumnStore** was the only database engine that failed to complete all benchmark queries, encountering errors on queries 1 and 8.
-Despite being designed for analytical workloads, it was unable to handle certain complex query patterns in this benchmark
+*MariaDB ColumnStore was the only database engine that failed to complete all benchmark queries, encountering errors on queries 1 and 8.
+Despite being designed for analytical workloads, it was unable to handle certain complex query patterns in this benchmark.*